HouseElves/kanji_time_public/docs/source/reports/practice_sheet.rst

 The Data Class
 --------------

-By convention, a report implementation puts all of its top-level data access logic inside a python module named 'document.py'.
+By convention, the top-level data access logic for a report resides inside a python module named :mod:`document.py`.

 ----